codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do we tell actors to “break a leg?”
-Because every play has a cast.
+What is the difference between ignorance and apathy?

+I don't know and I don't care.

 ## Daily Trivia

-What is the number of keys on a standard Windows Keyboard?
+Dutch computer scientist Mark Overmars is known for creating which game development engine?
- 1. 64
+ 1. Game Maker
- 2. 94
+ 2. Stencyl
- 3. 76
+ 3. Construct
- 4. 104
+ 4. Torque 2D

 <details>
   <summary>Answer</summary>
-  104
+  Game Maker
 </details>